 Multiplying Binomials Calculator

 Welcome to Omni's multiplying binomials calculator, where we'll learn just what the name suggests: how to multiply binomials.
-It is a special case of polynomial multiplication, but it's so common in applications and coursebooks that it deserved its very own calculator.
+It is a special case of polynomial multiplication, which we covered in the multiplying polynomials calculator, but it's so common in applications and coursebooks that it deserved its very own calculator.
 So for today, binomials are the only polynomials we need (well, sort of...), and if you're not too sure what they are, we give the binomial definition in math just in case.

 They call mathematics the language of the universe for a reason: it describes the rules that govern the world.
 Sure, physicists do something similar, but in the end, physics is just applying mathematics to specific scenarios. *grabs popcorn*